u3041052/Data-Analysis-Project/README.md

 **File Structure**
 - shopping_trends_updated.csv: The original dataset in CSV format.
-- shopping_trends_updated.xlsx: The converted dataset in Excel format.
+- shopping_trends_updated.xlsx: The converted dataset in Excel format and I have uploaded this dataset so that you can also do your own analysis.
 - README.md: Project documentation and Information.

 **Requirements**